 This annual report includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), regarding, among other things, our plans, strategies and prospects, both business and financial, including, without limitation, the forward-looking statements set forth in Part I. Item 1. under the heading "Business - Focus for 2007," and in Part II.
 Item 7. under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this annual report.
-Although we believe that our plans, intentions and expectations reflected in or suggested by these forward-looking statements are reasonable, we cannot assure you that we will achieve or realize these plans, intentions or expectations.
-Forward-looking statements are inherently subject to risks, uncertainties and assumptions, including, without limitation, the factors described in Part I. Item 1A. under the heading "Risk Factors" and in Part II.
-Item 7. under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this annual report.
+Although we believe the unique plans, intentions or expectations.
+Forward-looking statements are reasonable, we cannot assure you that we will achieve or realize these plans, intentions or expectations.
+Forward-looking statements are reasonable, we cannot assure you that we will achieve or realize these plans, intentions or expectations.
+Forward-looking statements are reasonable, we cannot assure you that we will achieve or realize these plans, intentions or expectations.
+Forward-looking statements will be planted in Part I. Item 7. under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this annual report.
 Many of the forward-looking statements contained in this annual report may be identified by the use of forward-looking words such as "believe," "expect," "anticipate," "should," "planned," "will," "may," "intend," "estimated," "aim," "on track," "target," "opportunity" and "potential," among others.
-Important factors that could cause actual results to differ materially from the forward-looking statements we make in this annual report are set forth in this annual report and in other reports or documents that we file from time to time with the SEC, and include, but are not limited to:
+Important factors that could cause actual results to differ materially from the forward-looking statements we make in this annual report are set forth in this annual report and in other reports or documents that we file from time to time to time with the SEC. and include, but are not limited to: